 About this Initiative

-We are a group of academics, mostly philosophers, with nearly a century of collective college and university teaching experience.
+We, the founders and members of the planning committee, are a group of academics, mostly philosophers, with more than a century of collective college and university teaching experience.
 We’re greatly concerned by cutbacks to institutional philosophy in the US, and began meeting in October 2022 to think about new ways to support the teaching and study of philosophy.

 Our discussions keep pointing in two directions — first to the need to document the problem, and second to the need for an alternative and complementary institutional home for philosophy.